Back to Reference

 Investment in quantum AI infrastructure

-Governments and private investors are pouring billions into Quantum AI, funding the development of quantum hardware, software, and algorithms to accelerate progress.
+Governments and private investors are pouring billions into Quantum AI, with programs like the U.S. National Quantum Initiative Act funneling over $1 billion into research to accelerate progress in quantum hardware, software, and algorithms.

 Quantum AI applications: Potential use cases